Outage for Sony's PlayStation Network Continues into Weekend

 The status page for Sony’s online gaming service warns of issues affecting the PS Vita, PS3, PS4, and PS5 platforms.
 It says the problem started on Feb.
 26 around 6:33 p.m. with no timezone listed.

 “You might have difficulty launching games, apps, or network features.
 We’re working to resolve the issue as soon as possible.
-Thank you for your patience,” the page reads
+Thank you for your patience,” the page reads.

 We’ve reached out to Sony for details about the outage’s cause and scope as well as when players can expect the issues to be resolved.
 We’ll update this blog once we know more.